shenpeg/Errandly/README.md

 Also note that when running the app on an actual phone, the only way to simulate the payment flow with fake credit cards is if the phone is logged into a Sandbox iCloud account.
 However, transfering money to the errand runner is not possible with a Sandbox account (as money transfers don't work with fake credit cards).

+### Testing
+We focused mainly on testing our views and user interactive flows throughout the app.
+We struggled with testing the login functionality because we could not figure out how to create and authenticate Google OAuth login mock data.
+However, once you log in, most of the tests will work.
+Another issue we ran into was figuring out how to test and imitate navigating throughout the app.

 ## Features
 1. Errand Management: Post your errands and receive help from reliable errand runners within your college community.
 2. Errand Finder: Easily sort errands by distance and time, and filter errands with thematic tags.